-3. The inclusion of the frontline worker
+3. The focus on the frontline worker

 What’s the impact?

-4. The increased need for real-time information
+4. The demand for real-time information

 What’s the impact?

-5. The greater focus on employee wellbeing
+5. The emphasis on mental health and wellbeing

 A new awareness of mental health and workplace health issues is one of the main trends in internal communication.
 Employee health and wellbeing has always been on the agenda, but in truth, it’s been rather low on the list.
-Faced with a choice of publishing the latest sales figures or running a poll on the office mood, previously the report would always have taken priority.
+Faced with a choice of publishing the latest sales figures or running a poll on the office mood, previously, the report would always have taken priority.
 However, if you’re looking to improve internal communication, wellbeing should be one of your main concerns.

 What’s the impact?